Giulio Migliaccio: Palermo

 Migliaccio joined Palermo in the summer of 2007, and was strongly wanted by his former coach Stefano Colantuono.
 He was purchased for €5 million, plus the ownership of Adriano Pereira da Silva.
 In Palermo, Giulio became a pivotal player for the club in midfield, and a popular fan favourite, due to his commitment to the club and fighting spirit on the pitch.
 He was also occasionally lined up as a centre-back, first by Davide Ballardini and then, much more regularly, by Walter Zenga, Serse Cosmi and Devis Mangia.
 He was appointed Palermo vice-captain in 2011.

 On 28 August 2010, he made his 100th appearance in the rosanero shirt: 93 appearances in the league, 4 in European competitions, and three in the Coppa Italia.

 Fiorentina

 On 31 August 2012, Migliaccio moved on loan to Fiorentina on the last day of the summer transfer window.

 Atalanta

-On 11 July 2013, Migliaccio completed a move to Atalanta B.C. from U.S. Città di Palermo.
-On 29 May 2017 he announced that he would retire at the end of the season.
+On 11 July 2013, Migliaccio completed a move to Atalanta from Palermo.
+On 29 May 2017, he announced that he would retire at the end of the season.

 International career

-Between 2000 and 2002, Migliaccio was called up to the Italy national under-20 football team on 11 occasions, collecting 4 appearances.
+Between 2000 and 2002, Migliaccio was called up to the Italy under-20 national team on 11 occasions, collecting 4 appearances.